SaeedHaidar/Nitro-5-an517-51-Hackintosh/README.md

 #### OpenCore Guide https://dortania.github.io/oc-laptop-guide/

 ## Do not forget to generate new Smbios with clover configurator and for OC use GenSMBIOS (MacBook pro 16,1)
+## &#x1F34F;  UPDATES 09.06.2020-OpenCore
+* Bluetooth has been fixed zou need to pin masking https://osxlatitude.com/forums/topic/11540-dw1820a-the-general-troubleshooting-thread/?do=findComment&comment=91179 and do not forget to add the kexts too
 ## &#x1F34F;  UPDATES 26.05.2020-OpenCore
 * Add kext for intel Bluetooth for WiFi you can now search but still no internet so for now i will only add kext to get  bluetooth to work intel-Bluetooth
 ## &#x1F34F;  UPDATES 23.05.2020-OpenCore